-In section 3.1, a 3-story structure is used to demonstrate the detailed procedures of designing the decentralized \mathcal{H}{∞} controller.
+Since the discrete-time formulation is suitable for implementation in modern digital controllers, numerical simulations are conducted to evaluate the performance of the discrete time decentralized \mathcal{H}{∞} control schemes described in Section 2.2.
+In Section 3.1, the procedure for designing the decentralized \mathcal{H}{∞} controller is illustrated in details using a 3-story structure.
 Performance of the \mathcal{H}{∞} controllers is compared with the performance of controllers based on the LQR optimization criteria.
-In section 3.2, simulations using a 20-story benchmark structure are conducted to illustrate the efficacy of the decentralized \mathcal{H}{∞} control solution for large-scale civil structures.
+In Section 3.2, simulations using a 20-story benchmark structure are conducted to illustrate the efficacy of the decentralized \mathcal{H}{∞} control solution for large-scale civil structures.
 Results using both ideal actuators and large-capacity semi-active hydraulic (SHD) dampers are presented for the 20-story structure.